CloudLabs-MOC/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/02-load-data-with-power-query-in-power-bi-desktop.md

 	- **SalesTerritoryGroup** to **Group**

-6. In the status bar, verify that the query has four columns and 10 rows.
+6. In the status bar, verify that the query has 4 columns and 10 rows.

 	![](./images/lab2-04-40.png)